darrell-pittman/wgc-cpp/README.md

 Synchronized Example:
 ```
-// This example uses a Synchronized Sequence of uint32_t with range 1 t0 5
+// This example uses a Synchronized Sequence of uint32_t with range 1 to 5
 auto SyncSeq = wgc::Sequence(1,5).Synchronized();

 std::vector<std::future<void>> Futures;